 Entering an innovative idea or business into the Challenge is easy.
 Simply complete the YouNoodle entry form to submit your idea.
-Deadline to enter is midnight on Saturday, October 22, 2016.
+Follow the step-by-step instructions in the video below if needed.
+Deadline to enter is midnight on Saturday, October 29, 2016.

 Best Overall Innovation, First Place Prize, $1,500

 Best Elevator Pitch, $500

 Best Water Conservation Innovation, $500 NEW FOR 2016!

 The SVIC team reviews all entries.
 Those scoring 3 out of 5 or higher (see judging criteria) advance to the online judging round.
 Industry professionals and faculty members are randomly assigned entries to evaluate.
 The top 60 entries from the online judging round advance to the finalist showcase to compete in person.

 Day of the Event